CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Add the doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)

-- [ ] If desired, post an update article on the homepage (Definitely do this for major releases)
+- [ ] Post an update article on the homepage

 - [ ] ??? (add new steps, for example homepage texts)